Rigidity: Transmission Design Considerations

 The image above shows how the linear deflection of the shaft produces an angular deflection of the gear (or chain wheel) so that the effect is similar to torsional elasticity.

-Here the shaft is displaced by the tooth contact force, , where is the tangential force and is the gear pressure angle.
+Here the shaft is displaced by the tooth contact force.
+The force is: , where is the tangential force and is the gear pressure angle.

 This acts at a distance of from the center of the shaft,